35 Best Sites Like eBay To Sell and Buy Stuff

 23. Swappa

 Swappa is a great alternative to eBay for selling electronic things.
-You don’t have to worry about listing fees; you can get paid more for your items since there are no middlemen.
+They don’t charge any listing fees.
+You get paid more for your items since there are no middlemen.

 swappa